 At The Bridgeman Centre the majority of patients we see suffer with lower back pain and neck problems, we can coffer back pain relief in various forms of treatment.
-Lower back pain is the most common cause of sickness in the workplace in the UK with up to 80% of the UK population experiencing back pain at some point in their lifetime.
+Lower back pain and back pain is the most common cause of sickness in the workplace in the UK with up to 80% of the UK population experiencing back pain at some point in their lifetime.
 It affects approximately one third of the adult population each year with 20% of people consulting their GP.
 Neck pain is also extremely common and can have a negative impact on an individual’s daily life.

 There are a number of different guidelines for both low back pain and neck pain, with those proposed by the National Institute for Health and Care Excellence (NICE) being most commonly used in the UK.
 These provide clinical guidance regarding the most appropriate treatment methods and assessment tools.
 At The Bridgeman Centre we follow such guidelines in order to provide evidence based treatments for back and neck pain and can treat back pain in our clinic in Wigan.

 What is the main cause of neck and low back pain?

 The actual causes of neck / back pain can be attributed to multiple factors.
 Only 15% of cases are thought to have an identifiable cause, with the remains 85% of cases classed as non-specific.